finnschwall/PyALM/readme.md

 provides RIXAs natural language abilities.
 Have a look if you want to see a cool use case of this project or LLMs in general.
 # Usage
+This is a short best of.
+More infos and examples are in the [docs](https://finnschwall.github.io/pyalm/).

 ## LLaMa

 If you don't have one: Download a model.
 Good address is e.g. [TheBloke](https://huggingface.co/TheBloke).